Julius Caesar Introduction

 Shakespeare' s main source for the play is Plutarch's famous biography The Life of Julius Caesar, written in Greek in the 1st century and translated into English in 1579 by Sir Thomas North.
 This is no big surprise, since Shakespeare and his contemporaries were completely obsessed with Roman culture and politics.
-(In fact, Elizabethan schoolboys spent most of their time reading and translating ancient Roman and Greek literature.)
+(In fact, Elizabethan schoolboys spent most of their time reading and translating ancient Roman and Greek literature.
+Apparently that's what kids did in the days before TV and the Internet.)

 Today, along with Romeo and Juliet, Julius Caesar is often taught in 9th grade classrooms as an introduction to Shakespeare.
 The relatively straightforward language and simplicity of plot make it a good starting point for students new to 16th-century drama.
 Julius Caesar is also considered to be the least sexy of Shakespeare's dramatic works, which, for some, makes it a "safe" option in classrooms full of teenagers.